Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

-When device networks are larger and have more complex topologies, we can extrapolate from Theorem~\ref{thm:unconstrained}'s characterization of individual device behavior to understand data movement in the network as a whole.
-Consider, for instance, a social network of users in which edges are defined by willingness to share data (Figure~\ref{fig:social}).
-We can find the probability that devices offload data, which allows us to determine the cost savings from offloading:
+When networks are larger and have more complex topologies, we extrapolate from Theorem~\ref{thm:unconstrained}'s characterization of device behaviors to understand data movement in the network as a whole.
+Specifically, we consider a social topology in which edges between devices are defined by willingness to share data (Figure~\ref{fig:social}).
+In such cases, we assume $c_{ij}(t) = 0$ as nodes either trust each other to share data or do not; nodes that do not trust each other simply will not have an edge between them.
+We can find the fraction of devices that offload data, which allows us to determine the cost savings from offloading, when the error cost is linear: